KirillOsenkov/ContentSync/README.md

     if you specify -u then -c and -d default to false (and you have to specify them explicitly).
 But if no arguments are specified, -c -u -d default to true.

+    You can combine -c and -u to -cu, -c and -d to -cd, -u and -d to -ud and -c -u -d to -cud.

+    Common usage examples:
+    -cu -whatif to see which files have changed or are new -ds to delete duplicate (identical files) from destination -whatif to diff directories
 ```

 **Important!** Use at your own risk.